-Your doctor will ask you questions about your symptoms and may decide to run some tests.
+Your doctor will ask you questions about your symptoms and will likely run some blood tests.

 - A1C: This test shows what your blood glucose level has averaged for the last 2 or 3 months.
 This does not require you to fast or drink anything.

-- Fasting plasma glucose (FPG): You will need to fast for at least 8 hours before this test.
+- Fasting plasma glucose (FPG): You will need to fast for at least 8 hours before this test is done.

 - Oral glucose tolerance (OGTT): This test takes 2 to 3 hours.
-Your blood glucose levels are tested initially and then repeated at intervals for 2 hours after consuming a specific sweet drink.
+Your blood glucose levels are tested initially and then repeated at intervals for 2 hours after you’ve consumed a specific sweet drink.